Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Introduction and preliminary results

-where we have dropped the tildes to avoid confusions.
-Then we see that (\ref{14}) is the stationary problem of (\ref{4}) with $\Omega=(0,L)$.
-Note that at least one of $D_1$ and $D_2$ can be scaled while we keep both of them in (\ref{4}), since they play essential roles in the dynamics of the system as we shall see later on.
-Throughout this paper, we make the following assumptions on the sensitivity function $\Phi(u,v)$ for the sake of biological and mathematical reasonings:
+where we have dropped the tildes without confusing the reader.
+Then we see that (\ref{15}) reduces to (\ref{11}) when $\Omega=(0,L)$.
+Note that at least one of $D_1$ and $D_2$ can be scaled to 1 in (\ref{15})while we keep both of them here because they play essential roles in the dynamics of the system as we shall see later on.
+Throughout this paper, we make the following assumptions on the sensitivity function $\Phi(u,v)$ for the sake of biological and mathematical considerations:

 and there exists a positive constant $C_1$ such that

 we also assume that

 and there exists $C_2>0$ such that